 There is nothing quite like a visit to your local farmers’ market to get into the true spirit of Christmas.
 The sights, scents and sounds of the season are all present as you mingle with other food enthusiasts, intent on selecting the best produce to enjoy at this special time of year, or simply to soak up the festive atmosphere.
 Whether it’s shopping for tried and trusted favourites, getting advice on the best way to cook your carefully selected produce from those most qualified to offer it, or perhaps trying something new for the first time – it’s all a world away from pushing a frenzied trolley round the supermarket!

 To make sure you get the best from your visit and spend your budget wisely, be sure to plan ahead and do a bit of research.
 Sit down a few days ahead and make lists of what you want from your trip to the market.
 Check online at the Kent Farmers Market Association website for advice on individual markets, which suppliers you will find there and what to buy in season.
 Then look at your favourite suppliers’ own websites to see if you can order ahead and collect from the market.

 Consider a goose or wild duck

 If you’re looking for an alternative to the traditional roast turkey, you could consider a succulent goose or magnificent roast of rare breed beef or pork.
+All will go brilliantly with my Christmas spiced red cabbage recipe.
 Or if you’re catering for smaller numbers, a pheasant or wild duck would be a good choice.
 Alternatively, a wonderful sea-fresh turbot or halibut are both very special for all kinds of celebrations.
 Whichever you choose, buying locally makes sense on every level.
 Smaller producers can select the best breeds for flavour and respond to local conditions to ensure the very finest results, while you’ll be supporting local businesses and have the satisfaction of caring for the environment too.